keptenkurk/Mobotix-tools/README.md

 IP address in first column
 -u  or  --username   = Device username (default admin).
 All devices should use this username.
 -p  or  --password   = Device password (default meinsm).
 All devices should use this password.
+-s  or  --ssl        = Device will be contacted using HTTPS (certificate SA will not be checked -v  or  --verbose    = Show cURL verbose
 ```
 Currently different usernames/password for the devices in the list is not yet supported.